Ibrahim-Aldereni/data-structures-and-algorithms/java/SinglyLinkedLists/README.md

   Returns: a string representing all the values in the Linked List, formatted as:
   "{ a } -> {

+### challenge 06:

+- append

+  adds a new node with the given value to the end of the list

+- insert before

+  adds a new node with the given new value immediately before the first node that has the value specified

+- insert after

+  adds a new node with the given new value immediately after the first node that has the value specified

 [Back to table of contenets](../README.md)